 Applying to Law School

 Undergraduate Grade Point Average (GPA).
-Applicants submit undergraduate transcripts to the Law School Data Assembly Service (CAS), which converts grades to a cumulative grade point average using a set of consistent values.
-The GPA offers admissions committees another numerical basis for comparing applicants.
+Applicants must submit all undergraduate transcripts to the LSAC's Credential Assembly Services (CAS), which converts grades to a cumulative grade point average using a set of consistent values.
+If you have earned college-level credit at more than one institution, the UGPA will likely differ from your Cornell GPA.
+See this page for more information on transcript policies and UGPA calculation.

 Letters of Recommendation.
 Most law schools require applicants to submit letters of recommendation from professors or employers to gain a different perspective on the applicant’s academic strength, intellectual curiosity, motivation, communication skills, and personal qualities.